 - Six electives, chosen either from the pool of ESE Program electives, or from an approved list of other graduate-level electives, or a combination of both

-- Students must first be admitted to the Graduate school for ESE program course credit towards the ME degree in ESE.
+- Students must first be admitted to the Graduate school with an ESE sub-plan for course credit towards the ME degree.

 - A Professional Certificate in ESE requires successful completion of 9